How to Write a Quote Request That Gets Real Prices

 Revisit specs first, since some requirements add cost without much value, then revisit quantity, since a higher volume usually lowers unit price.
 If everything still runs high, a sourcing partner with factory relationships may find alternatives.

-A quote request isn’t a form to fill in.
-It’s the first test of your supplier relationship, and the quality of the replies you get mirrors the quality of the document you send.
-Detailed, professional requests get taken seriously; vague ones attract price guesses and substituted materials.
+A quote request is the first test of your supplier relationship.
+The replies you get back mirror the care you put into the document you send.
+Detailed, professional requests get taken seriously, while vague ones attract price guesses and substituted materials.